 Climbing

-Getting your body position right will help you climb too.
-Shift your body forward so you are perched on the nose of the saddle and your centre of gravity is over your bars.
-If the climb is particularly steep or technical you may be tempted to get out of the saddle.
+There are two main elements to climbing well off-road – gearing and body position.
+Shift down into a climb so can keep a steady cadence.
+Move your body forward so you’re perched on the nose of the saddle and your centre of gravity is over your bars.
+If the climb is particularly steep or technical you may need to get out of the saddle.
 Again, nudge your centre of gravity over the front wheel and use your arms to lever the bars as you climb.

 Be careful of slippery terrain though – if you’re out of the saddle, your rear wheel is more likely to slip and lose traction.
 So shift your body position back (or rest on the saddle) if you need to.